5 Things to Know About the iOS 14.5.1 Update

 If you encounter a problem on iOS 14.5.1, take a look at our fixes for the most common iOS 14 problems.
 We’ve also released some tips that could help you improve your phone’s performance and some tips that could help fix bad iOS 14 battery life.

-Apple is currently signing on iOS 14.5 which means you can drop back to the previous version of iOS 14 if iOS 14.5.1 starts giving you trouble.
+Apple has stopped signing on iOS 14.5 which means you can’t drop back to the previous version of iOS 14 if iOS 14.5.1 starts giving you trouble.

-You can’t downgrade to anything older than iOS 14.5 so keep that in mind if you’re having a good experience on iOS 14.4.2 or below.
+You can’t downgrade to anything older than iOS 14.5 either so keep that in mind if you’re having a good experience on iOS 14.5 or below.
 If you’re on older software, and you move to iOS 14.5.1, there’s no getting back.

 For more on the downgrade process, check out our guide.